 Carers and Vulnerable Adults

-Just to remind you that, on the right-hand side of the church (by the charity notice board) is a basket containing useful information.
+Just to remind you, on the right-hand side of the church (by the charity notice board) is a basket containing useful information.
 Please take any you may find helpful.

 There are identification forms to be filled in, should a confused person go missing.
 The Police and Kent Search and Rescue find these forms very helpful at what is a stressful time for relatives and carers.